PhiVault/PhiVault--RAINBOW/readme.txt

 Duck doesn't take any liability for using our product for malicious activities.

 Note : -
-This Powerful yet simple tool once run , had massive damage in file and program include system, use at your own risk.
+This Powerful yet simple tool once run , had massive damage in files and programs include system, use at your own risk.
 No antivirus include defender can intercept it.

 Thank You.